-It's with much excitement that I launch Studio Space, a monthly post featuring the studio of another artist/creative.
+It's with much excitement that I launch Studio Space, featuring the studios of other artists/creatives.
 I'm so inspired by other people's workspaces and would like to investigate how a space can influence creatives' artwork and practice.
 It's also fun taking a close look at the work of others and getting to peek into their life/space/work, so I figure other people will like to see this stuff too.

 What better place to start the series than with a fellow screen printer who's also based in West Footscray*, the lovely Leslie of Maze & Vale.
 Leslie's studio is a former hairdresser, complete with an old trough that is perfect for washing screens, and she moved in about 1.5 years ago.